-Nationally in 2013, \$60.6 million dollars of public funds were invested into problem gambling services.
-And in Oregon in 2008, they found that every \$1 spent on treatment saved more than \$2 dollars in social costs.
+Nationally in 2013, \$60.6 million dollars of public funds were invested into problem gambling services17.
+In Oregon in 2008, they found that every \$1 spent on treatment saved more than \$2 dollars in social costs18.

-Furthermore, several of the high risk populations identified in the current SAMHSA Strategic Plan have been found to be at higher risk for gambling problems.
+Several of the high risk populations identified in the current SAMHSA Strategic Plan have been found to be at higher risk for gambling problems.
 Gambling addiction is an emerging public health priority given the unprecedented amount of existing and expanding gambling.
-The estimated six million adult problem gamblers are five times more likely to have co-occurring alcohol dependence, four times more likely to abuse drugs, three times more likely to be depressed.
+The estimated six million adult problem gamblers are five times more likely to have co-occurring alcohol dependence, four times more likely to abuse drugs, and three times more likely to be depressed 19.

-National Council on Problem Gambling (NCPG) Executive Director Keith Whyte notes: "When gambling addiction is integrated into health systems, treatment for gambling problems will reduce social costs and increase savings for states through improved recovery rates and decreased demand on traditional public sector substance abuse

-$^{14}\ http://www.ncpgambling.org/wp-content/uploads/2014/08/2013 National Survey of Problem Gambling Services-FINAL.pdf$ and mental health systems.
-By providing recovery and therapeutic approaches that are appropriate for problem gamblers and their families alongside other addiction services as called for in the report, recovery rates will increase for a wide variety of health and substance abuse disorders."
+National Council on Problem Gambling (NCPG) Executive Director Keith Whyte notes: "When gambling addiction is integrated into health systems, treatment for gambling problems will reduce social costs and increase savings for states through improved recovery rates and decreased demand on traditional public sector substance abuse and mental health systems.
+By providing recovery and therapeutic approaches that are appropriate for problem gamblers and their families alongside other addiction services as called for in the report, recovery rates will increase for a wide variety of health and substance abuse disorders20."